Global Seminar in Japan

 Japan’s energy production shifted from coal to oil in the twentieth century and then progressively to nuclear energy, which also reduced polluted skies.
 By the 21st century, nuclear power plants generated 30% of Japanese energy with a targeted goal of 40%

-ahead, when a triple disaster struck at the Fukushima Daiichi Nuclear Power Plant in 2011, combining the archipelago’s recurring challenge of earthquake and tsunami, which killed or injured more than 20,000, with the technological complications and dangers of nuclear power, requiring the evacuation of more than 100,000 people, with radiation damage threatening major health problems.
+ahead, when a triple disaster struck at the Fukushima Daiichi Nuclear Power Plant in 2011.
+There, the archipelago’s recurring challenge of earthquake and tsunami, which killed or injured more than 20,000, combined with the technological complications and dangers of nuclear power, which led to the evacuation of more than 100,000 people, with radiation damage threatening public health.
 The triple disaster led to a manifold reflection on nature and society, from calling for a need to “wash away the greed” of contemporary Japanese society to viewing this as the “beginning of a new chapter” to “change our thinking, our civilization,” or, on the other hand, to “return to a simpler manner of living…to a coexistence with nature…rooted in Buddhist altruism.”
 On a more quantitative level, the nation now seeks to increase its carbon-free renewable energy sources to provide approximately one quarter of its total, reducing nuclear to ~20% of power generation by 2030.

 The Fukushima Daiichi Nuclear Power Plant forced a nation-wide conversation on human/environmental relationship, but this subject had already become a topic of concern as seen in the work of acclaimed anime artist Hayao Miyazaki in My Neighbor Totoro (1988) and Princess Mononoke (1997), which will be included in this program, along with Brett L. Walker’s environmental, cultural, and sociological study, The Lost Wolves of Japan (2005).